knative/docs/blog/releases/announcing-knative-v0-24-release.md

 #### 🐞 Bug Fixes

-* Fixed a bug where traffic would briefly be routed 'wrong', leading to errors due to exceeded queues in deployments with a large activator count and a low service pod count. ([#11375](https://github.com/knative/serving/pull/11375))
+* Fixed a bug where traffic was briefly routed 'wrong', leading to errors due to exceeded queues in deployments with a large activator count and a low service Pod count. ([#11375](https://github.com/knative/serving/pull/11375))
 * Traffic status in Route is updated whenever traffic configuration was wrong. ([#11477](https://github.com/knative/serving/pull/11477))
-* Validates, consistently with other configmaps, that the `_example` section of the features configmap is not accidentally modified. ([#11391](https://github.com/knative/serving/pull/11391))
+* Validates, consistently with other configmaps, that the `_example` section of the features ConfigMap is not accidentally modified. ([#11391](https://github.com/knative/serving/pull/11391))

 ### Eventing v0.24